danog/toncontest/wallet/README.md

 If we were running on the blockchain, at this point the smart contract code root would be updated to point to the new code, allowing us to use the new `getMagic` (77784) method that returns (420, 69) when called.
 Since we're running in a local TVM instance, and fift's `runvm` primitives have no way of returning the output action list (including changes to the code), the code isn't actually updated, but the modified signature list and minSig data structures in the persistent contract storage are indeed returned to the fift stack and re-used for the next TVM method call, allowing us to test the feature.

+## Collator testing

+After running `test.sh` and `test-update.sh` (thus generating all BOC files), you can run the `test-collator.sh` script, to:

+* Automatically configure a TON collator instance
+* Make a query to the testgiver on the local collator instance
+* Load the wallet smart contract
+* Load a query with 2 signatures (`a`, `b`)
+* Upgrade the smart contract to accept 3 signatures
+* Load one more signature and send the message